bci-leifsandvar/outlook-mcp/PRIVACY-POLICY.md

 - Access is restricted to authorized users only.

 ## User Rights
-- Users may request access to their personal data processed by the Application.
-- Users may request deletion of their tokens and revoke access at any time.
+The Application provides the following mechanisms to support user rights:

+- **Access to Personal Data:** Users can view all personal data processed by the Application (such as emails and calendar events) directly through the Outlook MCP interface, which retrieves data in real-time from Microsoft Graph API.
+No personal data is stored locally except for authentication tokens and consent history, which can be provided to users upon request.

+- **Deletion of Tokens and Revocation of Access:** Users may delete their authentication tokens and consent history at any time by using the application's logout or token removal feature, which permanently deletes these files from local storage.
+Users may also revoke application access via Microsoft Entra ID (Azure portal), which invalidates all OAuth tokens and disconnects the Application.
+For additional assurance, users may contact IT support (privacy@bci.com) to request manual deletion or audit of any locally stored authentication artifacts.

 ## Contact
 For privacy concerns or requests, contact: privacy@bci.com